MathisSchm/DorfRomantiCam/README.md

 ## How to use
 _Warning!
-Installing this mod may resets your ingame achievements (skins, buildings..)._
+Installing this mod may reset your ingame achievements (skins, buildings..)._
 - DRC requires BepInEx.
 Download and extract it into DorfRomantik's game folder.
 - Run DorfRomantik.
 - Drop the DorfRomantiCam.dll into BepInex/Plugins.